 11. They won’t learn to focus or sit still

 Children have to learn to sit still and concentrate from a young age.
 It’s the only way to learn anything.
+They’re empty vessels that need to be filled by adult experts, so passively waiting is essential.
+That urge for hands-on experience and interaction must be crushed.

 And if they insist on being difficult and wanting to move all the time, medication can fix that.